-16. Golden Temple Complex in Coorg
+16. Golden Temple Complex In Coorg

 The second largest Tibetan settlement in India, the Namdroling Nyingmapa with the Tibetan Monastery and Golden Temple is an area full of culture and colourful paintings and beautiful golden statues of Buddha, Padmasambhava, and Amitayus.

-17. Tawang Monastery in Arunachal Pradesh
+17. Tawang Monastery In Arunachal Pradesh

 Tawang Monastery in Arunachal Pradesh is the biggest Buddhist monastery in the world outside Lhasa, Tibet.
 And during the Torgya Festival the famed masked dances here make the visit even more special.

-18. Durga Puja in Kolkata
+18. Durga Puja In Kolkata

-19. Saffron Fields in Pampore
+19. Saffron Fields In Pampore

 The only place in the world besides Spain to grow Saffron, Pampore is a sleepy hamlet which accounts for major production of the spice in India.
 The beautiful lavender fields here are a sight to behold.

-20. Dasara celebrations in Mysore
+20. Dasara Celebrations In Mysore

 On Vijayadashmi, Mysore witness the Jamboo Savari where brightly decorated royal elephants walks the streets mounted with a 750-kilogram gold altar carrying the idol of Goddess Chamundeshwari.
 Tens of thousands of people line up to watch these regal elephants along with horses, camels, musicians, dancers, acrobats making it a vivid sight of colour and culture.

-21. Hornbill festival in Nagaland
+21. Hornbill Festival In Nagaland

 Hornbill Festival of Nagaland is one of the biggest cultural extravaganzas in the North East celebrating the rich cultural heritage of the Nagas.
 Naga tribes come together in Kisama for a colorful display of traditional dances, sports, songs and local cuisines for an experience that is truly remarkable.

-22. Pushkar Camel Mela
+22. Pushkar Camel Mela In Rajasthan